Ibrahima2420/awscheck/README.md

-# AWS Project: EC2 to S3 Secure Integration
+# AWS Cloud Project: Secure EC2 to S3 Integration

 A hands-on demonstration of building a secure, custom AWS environment using **VPC networking**, **IAM Instance Profiles**, and **S3 storage**.